Psst- For everyone asking what we did for Easter and what Clara found in her basket – check out those details here on Young House Life.

 - Paint a giant canvas or two to add color to the walls of some of our undone rooms (the dining room, the office, the playroom, etc)

-Hunt down some thrift store or craigslist bedside tables for the master (drawers for some hidden storage please!)
+Hunt down some thrift store or craigslist bedside tables for our bedroom (drawers for some hidden storage please!)
 Recover or replace the leather parsons chair in the corner of our living room (at the white desk)

 - Add patio lighting (large clear glass bulb lights and maybe even path lights too?)